DROP: Poison Dilution via Knowledge Distillation for Federated Learning: Conclusion

 \section{Conclusion}

 Our study highlights the critical role that learning configurations and attacker strategies play in the success of targeted backdoor attacks in FL.
 Existing defenses often focus on narrow and fixed configurations, making it difficult to assess their robustness under realistic and diverse setups while the performance across different learning configurations (\ie local learning rate, batch size, training epochs) varies dramatically.
 We believe future evaluations should consider a broader range of configurations to better capture real-world deployment scenarios.
 Our results provide a starting point by identifying "danger zones"—configurations that enable stealthy attacks to succeed—and we encourage researchers to test their defenses across these configurations to better understand where defenses are effective and where they fail.
 This approach ensures that robustness claims are not limited to specific configurations but hold across diverse settings.
-We recommend future evaluations to include, among other configurations, \textbf{low learning rates and small batch sizes, as these have been shown to increase the stealthiness of backdoor attacks}.
+We recommend future evaluations to include, among other configurations, low learning rates and small batch sizes, as these have been shown to increase the stealthiness of backdoor attacks.

-To address this gap, we propose \textit{DROP}, a novel defense mechanism that is agnostic to learning configurations and the adversary's stealthiness.
-By integrating clustering, activity tracking, and knowledge distillation, DROP offers a comprehensive solution for mitigating targeted backdoor attacks, ensuring reliable protection across diverse FL setups.
-Our extensive evaluation across multiple datasets, varying data distributions, and a wide range of attacker configurations highlights DROP's robustness.
-Unlike existing baselines, which often fail under certain learning configurations or in the presence of stealthy attacks, DROP consistently achieves near-zero attack success rate despite a drop in main task accuracy.
+To address this gap, we propose DROP, a novel defense mechanism that is agnostic to learning configurations and the adversary's stealthiness.
+By using this novel architecture based on clustering, activity tracking, and knowledge distillation, DROP offers a comprehensive solution for mitigating targeted backdoor attacks, ensuring reliable protection across diverse FL setups.
+Our extensive evaluation across multiple datasets, varying data distributions, attacks, and a wide range of attacker configurations highlights DROP's robustness.
+Unlike existing baselines, which often fail under certain learning configurations or in the presence of stealthy attacks, DROP consistently achieves near-zero attack success rate.